Reading Time: 7 minutes

 If you are a genetic superior who has a history of training hard and eating correctly then you are on the right path.

-If you have a balanced body and are pretty lean then your first show could literally be 8-12 weeks from today.
+In other words, if you have been training for some time and have a lean and balanced body then your first show could literally be 8-12 weeks from today.

-If you are genetically average (ME) and you train hard, eat correctly, are reasonably lean but you are missing pieces, then you may be at least 9 months to even 2 years away from your first show.
+If you are genetically average or bad (ME) and you train hard, eat correctly, are reasonably lean but you are missing pieces, then you may be at least 1-3 years away from your first show.

 I have seen guys and gals who have great genetics hop on stage with no specific nutrition or training plan and place very well.